jeroenterheerdt/ring-hassio/ring_hassio/README.md

 This add-on wraps around [Dgreif's excellent work](https://github.com/dgreif/ring) and exposes a livestream.

 ## Installation
-1. Add this repository to your Hass.io instance
-2. Install the "Ring Hassio" add-on.
+2. Install the "Ring Livestream" add-on from your addon store.
 3. Configure your Ring username, password and port (see configuration below)
-4. Start the "Ring Hassio" add-on
+4. Start the "Ring Livestream" add-on
 5. Open port 3000 (default) on your router or whatever you set in the config.
 6. Start the add-on.
 Check for errors in the logs.
 7. Open the stream at http://hassio.local:port/public/stream.m3u8 to make sure it works before going any further.
 We recommend using VLC or equivalent.